corda/corda/docs/source/tut-two-party-flow.rst

         // Signing the transaction.
         final SignedTransaction signedTx = getServiceHub().signInitialTransaction(txBuilder);

+        // Creating a session with the other party.
+        FlowSession otherpartySession = initiateFlow(otherParty);

-        // Obtaining the counterparty's signature
+        // Obtaining the counterparty's signature.
-        final SignedTransaction fullySignedTx = subFlow(new CollectSignaturesFlow(signedTx, CollectSignaturesFlow.Companion.tracker()));
+        SignedTransaction fullySignedTx = subFlow(new CollectSignaturesFlow(
+                signedTx, ImmutableList.of(otherpartySession), CollectSignaturesFlow.tracker()));

         // Finalising the transaction.
-        subFlow(new FinalityFlow(fullySignedTx));
+        subFlow(new FinalityFlow(signedTx));

         return null;

 To make the borrower a required signer, we simply add the borrower's public key to the list of signers on the command.

+We now need to communicate with the borrower to request their signature.
+Whenever you want to communicate with another party in the context of a flow, you first need to establish a flow session with them.
+If the counterparty has a ``FlowLogic`` registered to respond to the ``FlowLogic`` initiating the session, a session will be established.
+All communication between the two ``FlowLogic`` instances will then place as part of this session.

+Once we have a session with the borrower, we gather the borrower's signature using ``CollectSignaturesFlow``, which
+takes:

+* A transaction signed by the flow initiator
+* A list of flow-sessions between the flow initiator and the required signers

-``CollectSignaturesFlow``, meanwhile, takes a transaction signed by the flow initiator, and returns a transaction signed by all the transaction's other required signers.
+And returns a transaction signed by all the required signers.

 We then pass this fully-signed transaction into ``FinalityFlow``.

 Creating the borrower's flow
 ----------------------------